Tough to Handle

-Tough to Handle is a 1937 American film directed by S. Roy Luby.
+Tough to Handle is a 1937 American action film directed by S. Roy Luby and starring Frankie Darro, Kane Richmond and Phyllis Cerf.

 Plot

 A reporter's grandfather wins a sweepstake, but later discovers that that is ticket was not legal.
 The police are looking for the con-artists that is responsible for fake tickets, so the reporter and his brother try to expose the gang.